 There are three main steps to create a cost function, those are:

-• Multiply the variable cost average by the number of produced items, then add the fixed costs.
+- Multiply the variable cost per unit by the number of produced items, then add the fixed costs.

 How to Find Fixed Costs

-Fixed costs can be done automatically using accounting software.
-If you’d like to calculate them manually, sum up all the items whose cost doesn’t change and divide them by quantity.
+Fixed costs can be tracked automatically using accounting software.
+If youโd like to calculate them manually, sum up all costs that do not vary with output (over the time period youโre analyzing).
+If you want a per-unit value, divide total fixed cost by quantity to get average fixed cost.

 Fixed costs are not limited to produced units.
 In most cases, they also include rent and administration costs.